-Shopping for feta cheese can be a little more than confusing.
+Shopping for Greek feta cheese can be a little more than confusing.
 Despite the 2005 ruling by the European Union restricting the use of the name "feta" to Greece, the market is still filled with cheese labeled "feta" from EU member countries like France and Denmark.
-"Feta" can also be found from Romania, Bulgaria, and the US.
+Feta also can be found from Romania, Bulgaria, and the U.S.

 What to Look for in Greek Feta

-- Feta made from sheep or goat milk, or a combination
+- Made from sheep or goat milk, or a combination

 - Plain, not seasoned